s4kibs4mi/restful_assessment/README.md

 }
 ```

-Note : Redis used for data caching.
+Note : MongoDB used to store data & Redis used for data caching.
 In get request result will be cached for 10seconds.